Product Safety and Quality in Kuwait

 • Do not ignore product recalls announced by MOCI — return the item for a refund or replacement.

-• Do not buy products without Arabic labels — they may not meet Kuwait safety standards.
+• Do not buy products without Arabic labels — they may not meet Kuwait safety standards and MOCI cannot help you if they are unregistered.

 You came here to know your rights — help someone else know theirs.